zowe/community/Technical-Steering-Committee/contributing.md

 Everything Contributor can do and on top of that:

-- Can make branches
 - Can create releases
 - Can merge code
 - Can delete unprotected branches
-- Can approve blog posts
-- Can approve videos
+- Can make branches
-- Can update the website (the action of taking the latest branch and making it public, is this committer or admin?)
-- Can edit wikis
+- Can merge into the master branch if protected

+General expectations on top of the Contributor's one:

+- Regular attendance on squad meetings
+- Regular contributions
+- Active communication with the rest of the squad and TSC when needed

 ### Administrator